Magazine Environment for Europeans

 Europeans remain very concerned about the environment, with climate change, air pollution and mounting waste as their biggest worries.
 While they are increasingly committed to individual action, a new poll reveals they expect the EU and national governments to do more.

 The Kigali Amendment to the United Nations’ Montreal Protocol, which aims to cut back the global use of harmful hydrofluorocarbon gases (HFCs), comes into force in January 2019.
+The EU has received a 2017 Ozone Award for its leading role in negotiating this international agreement.

 Common European rules on environment matter in our daily lives – whether they improve air quality, ensure safe drinking water or take care that waste is managed properly.
 When they are not observed, this can cause considerable economic costs and harm human health and the environment.
+A new European Commission action plan will help public authorities to promote, monitor and enforce compliance with these rules – known as ‘environmental compliance assurance’.

 Europe’s air quality has improved, but more progress is needed to reduce ammonia emissions, 95 % of which are caused by agriculture.
 To meet the targets set by the new National Emissions Ceilings Directive, the agricultural sector should use proven cost-effective ways of lowering ammonia emissions, especially on big industrial farms.